YonatanHen/File-System-Project/README.md

 ### Development Process
-This project developed with openjdk-23 on Intellij community IDE.
+This project was developed with OpenJDK-23 on IntelliJ community IDE.
-Each feature developed on a different branch, then merged to the main branch.
+Each feature developed on a different branch and then merged into the main branch.

 In addition, tests were created.
-In order to run them, please make sure JUnit installed on this project.
+In order to run them, please make sure JUnit is installed on this project.

 ### Output example
 Attached below is an output example for the following code snippet: